 Why Is This Happening?

 If your listings are experiencing any of these problems, you want to know why.
-The problem is, you’re unlikely to get a definitive answer.
-Amazon keeps most details under wraps, to avoid people gaming their system.
+The problem is, Amazon keeps most details under wraps, to avoid people gaming their system.
 So it’s hard to get a clear answer.

 They do leave breadcrumbs, and if you follow the trail you may be able to get to the source of the issue.